stardog-union/launchpad-docs/azure/snowflake-passthrough.md

 ## Create a security integration in Snowflake (with audiences)

-In a Snowflake SQL Worksheet as the `ACCOUNTADMIN` role, create a securuty integration with the following command:
+In a Snowflake SQL Worksheet as the `ACCOUNTADMIN` role, create a security integration with the following command:
 ```
 create security integration external_oauth_azure_2
     type = external_oauth